yandex-cloud/docs/en/_tutorials/trails-logs-elasticsearch.md

    1. In the [management console]({{ link-console-main }}), select the folder where you wish to create a service account.
    1. Go to the **Service accounts** tab.
    1. Click **Create service account**.
-   1. Enter a name for the service account, such as `trails-bucket`.
+   1. Enter a name for the service account, such as `trails-sa`.
    1. Click **Create**.

 - CLI